sseleznevqa/marta/README.md

 test_page.path #=> "testpath"
 test_page.open_page # Will navigate you to http://smthing.com/testpath
 ```
+*Note: If there is no path provided than Marta will go to base_url.
+Also if url value defined for page Marta will use it instead the base_url.
+If url is given as argument for the open_page method Marta will ignore both url and base_url values and will use argument provided.*

 **Q: And what if I want to create page and define element without learn mode?
 For example in the middle of a debug session.**